RFID - Wiegand¶

-The Wiegand plugin reads the Wiegand protocol, either the 26 or 34 bit variant, transmitted over a 2-wire serial connection.
+The Wiegand plugin reads the Wiegand protocol, from 26 to 64 bits (mostly 26, 34 or 37 is used), transmitted over a 2-wire serial connection.
 The RFID reader or keypad has to be connected to two GPIO pins on the ESP module.
 The plugin uses an interrupt routine to decode the bitstream.
 A RFID reader will send a message containing the unique RFID Tag ID.
 A keypad will send the input after pressing the #, or another configured, confirmation key.

 Data is transmitted in hexadecimal format.
 (See below for an option to transform to decimal when using a decimal numeric keypad.)

 The value is placed in the Tag variable (this name can be changed).

 Enable backward compatibility mode (Added: 2021-11-20) When enabled, uses the GPIO pins in ‘reversed’ mode, to be compatible with previous versions of this plugin (by default it will be enabled when updating an existing device/task), to ensure the same Tag results are given as on previous ESPEasy releases.
 When unchecked (default when newly added), the scan results will be the same as received with other Wiegand protocol RFID & Keypad readers.

 Wiegand Type (bits) Select the number of bits to expect from the device.
 Often used values are 26 and 34, resulting in 24 and 32 bit received data.
 Selection allows up to 64 bits to be received, giving a 62 bit value, as 2 bits are used for parity information during transmission, and discarded from the received value.
 When set too high, no data will be recognized, and automatic resets will appear in the log after 5 seconds (